NafisRayan/ERP-ShadCN-NextJS/README.md

 **Built with ❤️ by NafisRayan**

-*Experience the future of business management with our comprehensive ERP solution.*
+*Experience the future of business management with our comprehensive, database-driven ERP solution featuring real-time business intelligence and professional SEO optimization.*